OSGConnect/tutorial-organizing/README.md

 	./output:

+We are also going to create directories for the HTCondor log files and the standard error and standard output files (in one directory):

+	$ mkdir logs
+	$ mkdir errout

 ## Submit One Job

 Now we want to submit a test job that uses this organizing scheme, using just